 You are a huge source of emotional support for me, now and always.
-But for best results I need a broader support team.
+But for best results, I need a broader support team.
 Mothers traditionally support mothers after childbirth and here’s why.

-- You have never had a baby before either, so you’re as rookie as me when it comes to bathing and nappy changes and soothing a baby to sleep.
+- You have never had a baby before either, so you’re as a rookie as me when it comes to bathing and nappy changes and soothing a baby to sleep.
 I need the support of someone who has been there.

 - You have not physically experienced pregnancy, birth or breastfeeding, so you can’t fully understand what’s going on with my body right now.
 You have no life experience of what I’m going through and what I’m about to go through, even if you have had children already.
 I want to talk to people who’ve felt what I am feeling.

 - It takes a village.
 A whole village.
 The nuclear family is a very new concept in the history of raising human babies.
-I believe if I reach out for more and the universe will provide.
+I believe if I reach out to more and the universe will provide.
 Our baby will thank us for this.

 She is xxx (share her bio).

 I really trust and respect her.
 And best of all she promises to help me be the mum I want to be.
 She will never try and fit our family in a box or tell us what to do.
 She’ll help us find what works for us.

 Have a chat, from the heart and tell him that this is important for you, and for the baby you are having together.

 The truth is you don’t have the power to change another person.
 But you do have the power to change yourself.

 If all else fails then I want you to ask yourself this: do you really need anyone else’s permission?
 Peace and joy is yours for the taking, go for it.